finbourne/luminesce-sdk-python-preview/sdk/docs/SqlDesignApi.md

 # **put_sql_to_view_design**
 > ConvertToViewData put_sql_to_view_design(body)

-[EXPERIMENTAL] PutSqlToViewDesign: Generates a structured view creation design from existing view creation SQL.
+[EXPERIMENTAL] PutSqlToViewDesign: Makes a view-design from view creation SQL

-SQL which creates a view into a structured ConvertToViewData object
+Converts SQL which creates a view into a structured ConvertToViewData object  > This method is generally only intended for IDE generation purposes.  > It is largely internal to the Finbourne web user interfaces and subject to change without notice.

 ### Example